ED-1-0/ChatAI/README.md

-# ChatAI
+# CareAI
- AI Chatbot that can answer any questions.
+ AI Chatbot that can answer your general health questions